glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 Successful applicants will be awarded:

 1. Special access to Ergo team &  certain Discord groups
-2. The <button class="button is-primary is-outlined">
+2. The special <button class="button is-success is-outlined">

 Sigmanaut

 </button> title/badge across socials
 1. Ability to request payment(s) for their contributions.